Pregnancy and diabetes fact sheet

 Diabetes in pregnancy specialists

-When planning your pregnancy you will benefit from the support of a team of specialist diabetes health professionals, including your doctor, diabetes educator and dietitian.
+When planning your pregnancy you will benefit from the support of a team of health professionals, including your doctor and diabetes specialists.
 If you are not already seeing these diabetes specialists, ask your doctor for a referral.

 If you are not sure who to contact, or if you live in a rural area where services are limited, ask your doctor about Telehealth or shared care with a major hospital.